 Gin is a liquor flavored with juniper berries.
 When you think of gin, you most likely picture a London Dry gin, such as Tanqueray.
-Not all gins are created equal, however.
+The world of gin is extremely versatile, however.
 In many cocktails, using the right type of gin is essential.
+I have at times stocked as many as five different gins in my home bar (though this is not usually practical, economically).

-There are four general categories of gin.
-Some people will subdivide this further—in my recipes, I try to keep my definitions broader to leave more room for interpretation and experimentation.
+Depending who you ask, there are somewhere between three and six different categories of gin In my recipes, I try to keep my definitions broader to leave more room for interpretation and experimentation.

 London Dry Gin

 This is the most commonly-known type of gin.
 In London Dry gin, the juniper flavor is dominant.
-It’ typically the least sweet of the gins.
+It’s typically the least sweet of the gins.
 Common brands include Tanqueray, Beefeater, and Bombay Sapphire.

-On the opposite end of the spectrum is Genever (or Jenever or Dutch Style) Gin.
+For something completely different, turn to Genever (or Jenever or Dutch Style) Gin.
 This is the oldest style of gin.
 It still uses juniper, but it is balanced with a wide array of other botanical flavors.
 Genever gins may include flavors of vanilla, coriander, flowers, nutmeg, anise, or orange.
-It often tastes more malty than other gins.
+But the predominant flavor is often malt — perhaps an unexpected experience after the familiar world of Tanqueray and Hendrick’s.

 In the European Union, only gins made in the Netherlands, Belgium, France, or Germany may be labelled as genever.
 The names New American or International style may be applied to similar gins produced elsewhere.

+Plymouth gin has much softer flavors than most other gins, with a more pronounced citrus flavor.
+It does best mixed with other delicate flavors.
 Plymouth gin is dryer than London Dry gin, but has a stronger citrus flavor and a spicier finish.
-There is only one brand of Plymouth gin and it’s Plymouth.